Powers Gouraud and the Sioux Falls Divorce Colony

 Powers stayed at the lavish five story “absolutely fireproof” Cataract House Hotel, which boasted 175 bedrooms (including 50 en-suites) and a high-class restaurant, bar, and grill room.
 To keep their guests entertained, every four months the Cataract House threw a ball “given with all the eclat of Fifth Avenue in New York,” according to the hotel manager.

 The law of the colony was that following the granting of the divorce decree the one so favored would give a divorce dinner.
 One notable dinner was one given by Manhattan playboy Freddie Gebhardt in October of 1901, which cost around $50 a head, or approximately $1,470 per person in today’s money.
 He treated guests to a four-course wine supper (each course paired with a complementing wine), and his menu included “delicate viands from the Atlantic Coast,” French wines, oysters, and a large array of imported coffee and fruit, all served by waiters in black tie.
-Gebhardt was Aimée Crocker’s first husband Porter’s nemesis after their divorce in 1887.
+Gebhardt was the nemesis of Porter Ashe, Amy Crocker’s first husband and Glady’s father after they divorced in 1887.
 The two bachelors fought for the love of famous actress Lillie Langtry.
 (Gebhardt won).

 Powers spent money very freely in Sioux Falls and became the lion of the colony there.
 He was giving testimony of desertion by day and doing social vaudeville acts by night.
 In September of 1907 Powers performed an original sketch “By the Side of the Sioux” at the Majestic Family Theater.
 He performed again at a variety show celebrating a new trolley line in town singing “On the Car,” a ditty about San Francisco trolleys with a lilting melody and English flavor.

-The actions of these flamboyant colonists helped put the spot light on Sioux Falls and had forced the issue of divorce into the nation’s churches, courthouses, and legislatures.
+The actions of these flamboyant colonists helped put the spot light on Sioux Falls and, according to White, “had forced the issue of divorce into the nation’s churches, courthouses, and legislatures.
 The battle was not a quiet one.
-The colonists were challenged not just by contrary spouses but by a growing anti-divorce movement led by clergymen, conservative politicians and judges who saw divorce as an attack on the family and proposed stricter laws across the country.
+The colonists were challenged not just by contrary spouses but by a growing anti-divorce movement led by clergymen, conservative politicians and judges who saw divorce as an attack on the family and proposed stricter laws across the country.”

 In 1905, at a meeting of the Interfaith Committee on Marriage and Divorce, President Teddy Roosevelt had placed the issue of divorce at the top of the country’s priorities.
 “If we have solved every other problem in the wisest possible way, it shall profit us nothing if we have lost our own national soul,” he said.
 Roosevelt used his Sixth Annual Message to Congress to call for a constitutional amendment on the topic.